elislwilson/elislwilson/README.md

 - 🎓 BSc (Hons) in Mathematics from the University of Exeter
 - 👀 Primary interest in medical statistics and clinical trials - particularly in modern development in experimental design
 - 👨‍💻 Experience in a development enviroment working on a project with Generative Adversial Networks with applications to medical imaging
-- 🌱 Keen to get invovled with in a graduate role in clinical trials
 - 📫 Drop me an email at elislwilson@gmail.com